-Cape Verde has inaugurated its largest photovoltaic solar plant, a 5 MW array on Sal Island, as part of its renewable energy expansion.
-The project — built by Aguas de Ponta Preta — is one of several aimed at reducing fossil fuel dependence and stabilizing energy costs.
+Cape Verde has inaugurated its largest photovoltaic solar plant, a 5 MW array on Sal Island, marking a key step in its renewable energy expansion.
+The project—built by Aguas de Ponta Preta—is one of several aimed at reducing fossil fuel dependence and stabilizing energy costs.

 Largest Photovoltaic Solar Plant

-The project was constructed by Aguas de Ponta Preta — a Cape Verdean company — and is part of a broader strategy to promote renewable energy across the country.
-The Ministry of Energy announced that this new plant is just one of several renewable energy projects in the pipeline.
-Cape Verde plans to install eight more solar arrays, aiming to reduce its reliance on fossil fuels and stabilize energy prices.
+Constructed by the Cape Verdean company Aguas de Ponta Preta, the plant is part of a broader national strategy to promote renewable energy.
+It is one of several projects in the pipeline, with Cape Verde planning to install eight more solar arrays to reduce its reliance on fossil fuels and stabilize energy prices.

 Photovoltaic Power to Reduce Energy Costs